 What if Your Site Doesn’t Auto Verify for Search Console?

 If you don’t get the auto verification message, you’ll need to use another method.
 For some reason one of my sites wouldn’t verify for Google Search Console no matter how many times I tried using multiple options.

 This is when I discovered I could verify using the All-In-One SEO plugin I’m already using for my WordPress SEO and it makes it super easy to input your Analytics and Search Console code to track your WordPress website.

-Use All-In-One SEO to Verify Search Console
+Use the All-In-One SEO plugin to Verify Search Console

 Using an SEO plugin makes sense when you think about it.
 SEO stands for Search Engine Optimization.
 All in One SEO is one of those plugins I install on every site.
 It just makes it easier to add Title, Description and Keywords for each of my blog posts.